 Pros and cons of shorter and longer time frame in trading

 A shorter timeframe provides a detailed view as sharper moves can be captured and capitalised.
-However, the disadvantage is that the sharper moves can be just noise and random movements.
+However, the disadvantage is that the sharper moves can be just noise, random movements, and an increase in terms of transaction and execution costs.
 On the other hand, a longer time frame gives a much better or cleaner picture by absorbing the noise.
 However, a longer time frame trader would have missed an opportunity if the stock had moved significantly in a shorter timeframe and came back and settled from where it began.

 Common rules for intraday traders